BettercareHealth/bettercare/perinatal-hiv/0-5-introduction.md

 ### Birth Defects

 *Birth Defects* was written for healthcare workers who look after individuals with birth defects, their families, and women who are at increased risk of giving birth to an infant with a birth defect.
 Special attention is given to modes of inheritance, medical genetic counselling, and birth defects due to chromosomal abnormalities, single gene defects, teratogens and multifactorial inheritance.
-This book is being used in the Genetics Education Programme which trains healthcare workers in genetic counselling in South Africa.
+This book is being used in the Genetics Education Programme, which trains healthcare workers in genetic counselling in South Africa.

 ### Breast Care